sst/sst/www/docs/constructs/Table.md

 _Type_ : `cdk.aws-dynamodb.Table | TableCdkProps`, _defaults to_ `undefined`

-Or optionally pass in a CDK [`cdk.aws-dynamodb.Table`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.Table.html) or a [`TableCdkProps`](#tablecdkprops) instance.
+Or optionally pass in a CDK [`cdk.aws-dynamodb.Table`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.Table.html) instance or [`TableCdkProps`](#tablecdkprops).
 This allows you to override the default settings this construct uses internally to create the table.

 ## TableIndexProps